CRISP: Curriculum Inducing Primitive Informed Subgoal Prediction for Hierarchical Reinforcement Learning: Appendix

-\textbf{Hyper-parameter and training details} In our experiments, the regularization weight hyper-parameter $\Psi$ is set to $1e-3$, $5e-3$, $5e-3$, $5e-3$, $5e-3$, and $1e-3$ and population hyper-parameter $p$ is set to be $1.1e4$, $2500$, $2500$, $2500$, $3.9e5$, and $1.4e4$ for environments $(i)-(vi)$ respectively.
-We use off-policy Soft Actor Critic~\cite{DBLP:journals/corr/abs-1801-01290} RL objective with Adam~\cite{kingma2014method} optimizer.
-The maximum task horizon $T$ is kept at $225$, $50$, $60$, $100$ $25$, and $280$ timesteps, the lower primitive is allowed to execute for $15$, $7$, $6$, $10$, $5$, and $17$ timesteps, and the experiments are run for $c$ $4.73e5$, $1.1e5$, $1.32E5$, $3.5E5$, $1.58e6$, and $5.32e5$ timesteps in environments $(i)-(vi)$ tasks respectively.
-We collect $28$ expert demonstrations in kitchen and $100$ demonstrations in all other tasks.
-For collecting expert demonstrations, we use RRT~\cite{LaValle1998RapidlyExploringRT} based trajectories in maze task, Mujoco VR~\cite{mujocoHaptix} based direction in pick and place, bin and hollow tasks, poking based expert controller in rope task, and D4RL~\cite{DBLP:journals/corr/abs-2004-07219} expert data in kitchen task.
-We provide more environments details and detailed expert demonstrations collection procedures for all tasks in Appendix Sections~\ref{sec:appendix_env_details} and~\ref{sec:appendix_expert_demos} respectively. \textbf{RAPS baseline setup} The hand designed action primitives from RAPS~\cite{DBLP:journals/corr/abs-2110-15360} are designed as follows: $(i)$ in maze navigation, the lower level primitive travels in a straight line directly towards the subgoal predicted by higher level policy, $(ii)$ in pick and place, bin and hollow tasks, we hand-designed three primitives: \textit{gripper-reach} (where the gripper has to reach the goal position, \textit{gripper-open} (where the robotic arm has to open the gripper) and \textit{gripper-close} (where the robotic arm has to close the gripper).
-In kitchen environment, we use the action primitives implemented in RAPS~\cite{DBLP:journals/corr/abs-2110-15360}.
+\textbf{Hyper-parameter and training details} We collect $28$ expert demonstrations in kitchen and $100$ demonstrations in all other tasks.
+For collecting expert demonstrations, we use RRT based trajectories in maze task, Mujoco VR based direction in pick and place, bin and hollow tasks, poking based expert controller in rope task, and D4RL expert data in kitchen task.
+We provide more environments details and detailed expert demonstrations collection procedures for all tasks in Section~\ref{sec:appendix_env_details} and~\ref{sec:appendix_expert_demos} respectively. \textbf{RAPS baseline setup} The hand designed action primitives from RAPS are designed as follows: $(i)$ in maze navigation, the lower level primitive travels in a straight line directly towards the subgoal predicted by higher level policy, $(ii)$ in pick and place, bin and hollow tasks, we hand-designed three primitives: \textit{gripper-reach} (where the gripper has to reach the goal position, \textit{gripper-open} (where the robotic arm has to open the gripper) and \textit{gripper-close} (where the robotic arm has to close the gripper).
+In kitchen environment, we use the action primitives implemented in RAPS.
 Since it is hard to design the action primitives in rope environment, we do not evaluate RAPS in the rope environment.